-Identifying New Firms.-We rely on the LBD to identify start-up firms.
+Identifying New Firms.
+We rely on the LBD to identify startup firms.
 The LBD tracks both firms and their establishments over time.
-We follow Haltiwanger, Jarmin, and Miranda (2013) and define a business's age as the age of the oldest establishment present at the first appearance of a new firm identifier.
-Start-ups are identified as de novo firms with no prior activity at any of its establishments.
-This approach ensures our definition of entrepreneurial firms does not include spin-offs from existing firms or new firms that are the result of the reorganization or recombination of existing businesses.5 Note that the LBD identifies the start-up year as the year when the business first hires an employee; as such the LBD start-up date might differ from the legal founding date of a business.
+We follow Haltiwanger et al. (2013) and define a business's age as the age of the oldest establishment present at the first appearance of a new firm identifier.
+Startups are identified as de novo firms with no prior activity at any of its establishments.
+This approach ensures our definition of entrepreneurial firms does not include spinoffs from existing firms or new firms that are the result of the reorganization or recombination of existing businesses.4 Note that the LBD identifies the startup year as the year when the business first hires an employee; as such the LBD startup date might differ from the legal founding date of a business.
 As a robustness check, we exclude businesses where the K-1 form founding date differs from the LBD age by more than two years.
 All results are consistent with the main findings from the full sample.